Issues Important to

 The AIP supports a constitutional amendment abolishing and prohibiting all property taxes.

-When a person pays property tax, the land owner never truely own it.
+When a person pays property tax, the land owner never truly owns it.
 It can go back to the government for non payment of "rent."

 A person buys an item once and should pay only one time for it.